Gokasoon/Paldle/README.md

 # Paldle

-Wordle game for Palworld creatures, including a Paldex and three daily mini-games.
+Wordle game for Palworld creatures, including a Paldex and 3 daily mini-games.